An Accelerated Primal Dual Algorithm with Backtracking for Decentralized Constrained Optimization

-In the experiments, for the benchmark algorithm \texttt{D-APD}, we set the initial stepsizes to $\hat\tau_i = \frac{1}{2L_{f_i}}$ for each agent $i$, and choose $c_\alpha = c_\varsigma = 0.4$ and $\eta_i^k = 1$ for all $k$.
-For \algz{}, because it can support larger stepsizes that adapt to the local curvature, we use a more aggressive initialization.
+In the experiments, for the benchmark algorithm \texttt{D-APD}, we set the initial stepsizes to $\bar\tau_i = \frac{1}{2L_{f_i}}$ for each $i\in\cN$, and choose $c_\alpha = c_\varsigma = 0.4$ and $\eta_i^k = 1$ for all $k\geq 0$.
+For \algz{}, because it can support larger stepsizes, we use a more aggressive initialization.
 Specifically, in Line~\ref{algzeq:init} of \algz{}, we set the initial stepsizes to $\bar\tau_i = \kappa \hat\tau_i$ with $\kappa = 5$, and choose the shrink factor $\rho = 0.9$, $c_\alpha = c_\varsigma = 0.4$, and $\delta = 0.1$.
 For \texttt{global\_DATOS}, node-specific stepsizes are not allowed, but backtracking enables the use of larger global stepsizes.
 Therefore, we set the initial stepsize for all nodes to $\bar\alpha = \kappa \hat{\alpha}$, where $\hat{\alpha} \triangleq \max_{i \in \cN} \hat\tau_i$ and again choose $\kappa = 5$ for a fair comparison between \algz{} and \texttt{global\_DATOS}.
 We follow the definition of Laplacian-based constant edge weight matrix $W=I-\frac{\Omega}{d_{\rm max} + 1}$ in \cite{shi2015extra} to generate the gossip matrix for \texttt{global\_DATOS}, where $\Omega$ is the Laplacian matrix of the graph $\cG$ and $d_{\rm max}$ is the max degree of the graph $\cG$.
 All other parameters follow the theoretical prescriptions.
-The results in \cref{fig:qp-exp} show that our method consistently outperforms both \texttt{D-APD} and \texttt{global\_DATOS} over an average of 20 simulations, where the shaded regions indicate the standard deviation across runs.
+The results in Fig. \ref{fig:qp-exp} show that our method consistently outperforms both \texttt{D-APD} and \texttt{global\_DATOS} on average for 20 simulations, where the shaded regions indicate the standard deviation across runs.